asimihsan/notes/[course] social network analysis - 2012 - 001.md

 	-	Want small number of hops and short distances.
 -	Source: Small worlds: How and Why, Mathias et. al.
 -	Idea is that can generate small world networks based on different constaints (navigation, group affiliation).

+### 6A: Network topology and diffusion

+-	How network structure affects diffusion.
+-	Complex contagion thresholds; not enough for only one neighbour to affect you.
+-	ER networks:
+	-	Higher density in ER network => faster diffusion.
+-	Scale-free, those that grow.
+	-	With preferential attachment more hubs so diffusion faster.
+-	Small world networks
+	-	Recall: high clustering yet short average shortest path.
+	-	In ring-lattice model of small-world networks rewiring gives us the short ASP.
+	-	Hence as probability of rewiring increases the rate of diffusion increases.
+	-	Even with a recovery rate greater than infection rate the rewiring allows a model that should die out to survive.

+### 6B: Complex contagion

+-	Complex contagion is less able to use shortcuts because such shortcuts are typically a single edge, whereas we need > 1 to exceed a threshold.
+-	Network coordination.
+	-	Want to maximize your payoff.
+	-	Given `(p)` fraction play basketball, you get `a` payoff for basketball.
+	-	Given `(1-p)` fraction play football, you get `b` payoff for football.

+!!AI TOWATCH

 #### Readings: